-The have-nots plead their case on social media, and a black market for invitations has opened up on Craigslist.org and other websites, where they sell for \$100 and up.
-The app owners recently asked Tinder, the dating app, to take down a profile hawking a Spireworks invite for \$1,000.
+Continued from Page One sites, where they sell for \$100 and up.
+The app owners re-cently asked Tinder, the dating app, to take down a profile hawking a Spireworks invite for \$1.000.

-Anthony Papavasiliou, a 38-year-old owner of a Fort Lee, N.J., Greek restaurant, has been posting on social-media sites seeking access since a friend showed him the app in action two years ago.
+Anthony Papavasiliou, a 38year-old owner of a Fort Lee, N.J., Greek restaurant, has been posting on social-media sites eeking access since a friend showed him the app in action two years ago.
 He donated \$250 to Creative Time, a New York nonprofit that supports artists that was giving out invites, but he didn't nab one.

-"I just have to have it," he said, describing himself as "the kind of guy who wakes up at 3 a.m. to get the latest iPhone."
+I just have to have it," he said, describing himself as "the kind of guy who wakes up at 3 a.m. to get the latest iPhone."
 The app lets users control the colors of spires atop two buildings: One Bryant Park, dubbed the Bank of America Tower after its main tenant, and 4 Times Square, home to law firm Skadden, Arps, Slate, Meagher & Flom LLP and distinguished by a large neon logo of fashion label H&M.